masiedu4/michaelasiedu-portfolio/src/content/blog/humility.md

 ### 1. Self-awareness

-A practical application is regularly reflecting on your thoughts, actions, and motivations.
-Ask for feedback from trusted friends, mentors, or colleagues to gain insight into areas where your ego may impact your relationships and career.
+A practical application is regularly reflecting on your thoughts and actions.
+Ask for feedback from friends, mentors, or colleagues.

 Recognize the insidious nature of ego and its potential to hinder personal and professional growth.